 This condition lasts for several months, because a fingernail or toenail won’t reattach to its nail bed.
 Once a new nail grows to replace the old one, the symptoms should resolve.
 Fingernails take 4 to 6 months to fully regrow, and toenails can take 8 to 12 months.

 Injury to the nail can cause onycholysis.
 Wearing tight shoes can cause injury.
 The condition can also result from an allergy to products used on the nail, like chemical nail polish remover or artificial nail tips.
 Onycholysis can also be a symptom of nail fungus or psoriasis.

 Nails tend to be a barometer of your overall health.
 If your nails look unhealthy or have problems like onycholysis, this could be the first visible sign that something deeper is going on in your body.

 If you have onycholysis, your nail will begin to peel upward off of the nail bed underneath.
 This is not usually painful while it happens.
 The affected nail may become yellow, greenish, purple, white, or gray, depending on the cause.

 Determining the cause of your onycholysis is the most important step.
 Once the cause is found, treating the underlying issue will help the nail lifting resolve.

 While it is important to keep the nails short, aggressive clipping is not recommended.
 As the affected portion of the nail grows out, you will be able to clip off the lifted nail as the new nail continues to come in.

 Treating an underlying condition

 The cause of the nail separation will need to be addressed before the symptoms stop occurring.
-It may feel unnecessary to visit your physician over a nail issue, but it’s not.
+It may feel unnecessary to visit your doctor over a nail issue, but it’s not.
 Onycholysis, especially recurring onycholysis, might need a diagnosis and a prescription in order to heal.